Brain Droppings

-Brain Droppings is a 1997 book by comedian George Carlin.
+Brain Droppings is the second book written by comedian George Carlin, published in 1998.

 This was Carlin's "first real book" and contains much of Carlin's stand-up comedy material.
 According to the cover, the book contains "jokes, notions, doubts, opinions, questions, thoughts, beliefs, assertions, assumptions, and disturbing references" and "comedy, nonsense, satire, mockery, merriment, sarcasm, ridicule, silliness, bluster, and toxic alienation".
 For longtime Carlin fans, the book also contains complete versions of two of his most famous monologues, "A Place for My Stuff" and "Baseball and Football".

-The hardcover edition was on the New York Times Bestseller List for 18 weeks straight.
+The hardcover edition was on the New York Times Best Seller List for 18 weeks straight.
 The following year, the paperback edition was published.
-It stayed on the New York Times Bestseller List for 20 weeks.
+It stayed on the New York Times Best Seller List for 20 weeks.
 Both editions were published by Hyperion.

-As of January 2001, the book had sold over 750,000 total copies.
+As of 2008, the book had sold nearly 900,000 total copies.